About pneumonia

 - has difficulty breathing – you might see the ribs or skin under the neck sucking in, flaring nostrils or a bobbing head

-- is vomiting and not able to drink much
+- is vomiting or not able to drink much

 - has stomach pain or chest pain, especially when coughing.

-If your younger baby is listless and breathing rapidly, you should take your baby to the GP, especially if your baby is under five months old.
+If your baby is lethargic and breathing rapidly, take them to the GP, especially if they’re under 5 months old.

 You know your child best, so trust your instincts if your child doesn’t seem well.
-If your child has significant shortness of breath, your child’s skin or lips are pale or blue, or your child is drowsy or hard to wake up, call 000 for an ambulance.
+Call 000 for an ambulance if your child has significant shortness of breath, your child’s skin or lips are pale or blue, or your child is drowsy or hard to wake up.

 Tests for pneumonia